 Stalin prevailed, and later he had Bukharin expelled.
 All those who had crossed Stalin in some way were to be murdered on his orders.
 Some years later, Stalin sent an assassin to murder Trotsky.
 He was later killed by a Soviet Agent with an ice pick.
 Kamenev, Bukharin, and Zinoviev were all later put on trial, in a show trial and executed, on the trumped charges of plotting against the state.
 Lenin’s widow also died in suspicious circumstance, and many believed that she was poisoned on Stalin’s orders.

 By 1928, Stalin was the undisputed ruler of the Soviet Union.
 In 1920, he managed to achieve this despite the opposition of Lenin and many of the senior leaders in the Party.
 He was widely seen as an uneducated peasant.
-However, he managed to turn this to his advantage and in his role as General Secretary, he built up his power base in the country.
-Stalin was also generally popular among the ordinary Party Members and this was crucial.
-Stalin had effectively built a powerful and influential following which allowed him gradually take total control of the Soviet Union.
+However, he managed to turn this to his advantage and in his role as General Secretary, he built a power base in the country.
+Stalin was also generally popular among the ordinary Party Members, and this was crucial to his success.
+Stalin effectively built a powerful and influential following which allowed him gradually take total control of the Soviet Union.